Smart Home 2.0

 Power management

-- Grid traffic To track energy use I Shelly 3EM CT clamp, that is installed over the three input phases to the house.
-Being attached to the 3-phases entering the house, this measures power use and also if generated solar energy is greater than consumed, returned electricity to the grid from our solar panels.
+• Grid traffic To track energy use, I use a Shelly 3EM CT clamp, which is installed over the three input phases to the house.
+Being attached to the 3-phases entering the house, this measures power use and, if generated solar energy exceeds consumption, returns electricity to the grid from our solar panels.

 Dashboard